jennyguidetti/Weather-Project/README.md

 ## Testing

-Several tests have been completed to ensure the correct output for a variety of different inputs.
+Several tests have been completed to ensure the correct outputs for a variety of different inputs.

 ![screenshot of all tests passing](./tests_passed.png)